 This feature helps you transition to platform-based encryption and add compliance checking before each app launch.
 We recommend platform-based encryption because Android and iOS have their own device-level encryption.
 In addition, MDX encryption reaches end of life (EOL) in September 2020.
 You must test and plan for migration off MDX encryption by July 2020.

-Encryption management allows you to use modern device platform security while also ensuring the device remains in a sufficient state to use platform security effectively.
-A set of security criteria is identified that a device must adhere to, be considered compliant for encryption management.
-You are then able to identify non-compliant devices, and restrict access to apps on devices that are non-compliant with these criteria.
+Encryption management lets you use modern device platform security while ensuring the device remains in a sufficient state to use platform security effectively.
+A set of security criteria is identified that a device must adhere to, to be considered compliant for encryption management.
+With these criteria, you can then identify non-compliant devices and restrict access to apps on devices that are non-compliant.

 To use the encryption management feature, in the Endpoint Management console, set the Encryption type MDX policy to Platform encryption with compliance enforcement.
-This enables encryption management and all the existing encrypted application data on users’ devices seamlessly transition to a state that is encrypted by the device and not by MDX.
+This setting enables encryption management.
+All existing encrypted application data on users’ devices seamlessly transitions to a state that is encrypted by the device and not by MDX.
 During this transition, the app is paused for a one-time data migration.
 Upon successful migration, responsibility for encryption of locally stored data is transferred from MDX to the device platform.
 MDX continues to check compliance of the device upon each app launch.
 This feature works in both MDM + MAM and MAM-only environments.

 When you set the Encryption type policy to Platform encryption with compliance enforcement, the new policy supersedes your existing MDX Encryption.